PaeDae/paedae-unity-wrapper/README.md

 ### Within your Unity project:

 #### Importing PaeDaeUnity File
-1. Navigate to Assets->Import Package->Custom Package
+1. Navigate to Assets->Import Package->Custom Package.
-2. Navigate to the PaeDae.unitypackage and click 'Open'
+2. Navigate to the PaeDae.unitypackage and click 'Open'.
 3. A dialog box will pop-up notifying you of the assets being imported.
-Click 'Import' to complete the process
+Click 'Import' to complete the process.

 #### Compile Unity to iOS
 1. File -> Build & Run